 4. Only wood, or wood composite bats are permitted.

 5. Baseball metal or any plastic or rubber spikes are permitted.

 6. A pitcher may not wear white or gray sleeves extending below the sleeves of his jersey, batting gloves or wristbands on either hand or arm.
 Also, he may not wear any jewelry such as watches, bracelets, necklaces, or reflective sunglasses.

 7. There will be no smoking or drinking at any of the fields during the days of league play.
 This includes the field complex and parking lot.
 Violators are subject to immediate expulsion from the game by the umpires and faces suspension.
 If an incident causes the league to lose the field for the season or subsequent years, the team could face expulsion from the league and the loss of their forfeit deposit.

 8. A roster consists of a minimum of 14 and a maximum of 20 players.
 Each manager must manage his roster through this web site.
 That roster must include the player's name, jersey number and age (as of December 31 of the current season).

-9. All players must be at least 38 years old by December 31st of the current season.
+9. All players must be at least 35 years old by December 31st of the current season.
 53 Division players must be 53 or older by December 31st of the current season.
-For the 2017 season, up to three players that are 52 are allowed on a team.
-Starting in 2018, no underage players allowed except for players on rosters at the end of the 2016 season, they are grandfathered in.
+60 Division players must be 60 or older by December 31st of the current season.
 Opposing managers have the right to demand proof of age and identity of any player.

 Any team found with an underage player will be eliminated from the league.